 Although, from that same episode... when the Moral Compass was set to evil, one could see Jerry, Theresa, and Harper all take a level in Jerkass.
 But, we normally know them as nice people.
 How could it have affected people who are actually jerks, or even those who are evil?
 Who knows how much of the world it could have affected?
 There could have been Moral Event Horizons happening all over the world, all because of Gorog.

 Mason eating Dean alive, while he is not in his full werewolf mode, actually implies THIS.

-No-wizard human are nicknamed mortal + The longevity of Professor Crumb = It might be not just power who were at stake in the wizard competition.
+Non-wizard humans are nicknamed mortals + The longevity of Professor Crumb = It might not be just power at stake in the wizard competition.